mantidproject/workshops/developer/2023-10/codecamp/build_too_slow.md

 Identify the file in Doxygen build which stores the dependency tree.

 Experiment with ways to use this tree to inform the test suite.

+There is a [script here](https://www.flourish.org/cinclude2dot/) which is capable of analyzing C++ codebases for #include directives and building dependency trees.
+CTest has the ability to set "labels" on files, and [only run tests of certain labels using the `-L` directive](https://stackoverflow.com/questions/67865677/how-to-force-ctest-only-run-unit-tests-in-some-subdirectories).
+A combintation of these, using the script to get dependencies, setting labels on the dependent files, then using `-L` in ctest to only run files with that label, could enable only running dependent tests.

+This could speed up the tests run on the PRs, as only tests impacted by the changed files actually need to be checked.

+## Split off systems tests

+The linux runners finish running unit tests in about 15-20 minutes.
+The remaining time is spent on the systems tests.
+To give more rapid feedback to devs, reporting back if unit tests pass or fail on linux first, before running system tests, could speed up the dev cycle.
+If the unit tests fail, the dev will more quickly know to fix something; if the unit tests pass, the dev may feel comfortable going ahead an marking a PR ready for review.

+## Minimize systems tests

+The linux runners finish running unit tests in about 15-20 minutes.
+The remaining time is spent on the systems tests.
+The SNSPowderRedux system test suite is a major offender, with multiple tests taking over 200s, several over 500s.
+Perhaps decreasing the size of the test data to these files will reduce the amount of time these tests spend running.
+Below is a list of some of the slow systems tests
+ - SNSPowderRedux
+ - LoadLotsOfFiles
+ - D7YIGPositionCalibrationTest
+ - ILLPowderEfficiencyClosureTest
+ - CorelliPowderCalibrationTest
+ - ISIS_WISHPowderReductionTest
+ - ISIS_PowderOsirisTest
+ - ISIS_PowderPolarisTest